Frank E. Taylor: Career

-Back in New York he was soon hired by Dell Publishing where from 1952-1961 he introduced classics in paperback form under the umbrella imprint "Laurel Editions" which included the Laurel Henry James series and the Laurel Poetry Series.
-Taylor also published James Baldwin's Go Tell It on the Mountain; Grace Metalious's Peyton Place; and Françoise Sagan’s Bonjour Tristesse in paperback for Dell.
+Back in New York he was soon hired by Dell Publishing where from 1952 to 1961 he introduced classics in paperback form under the umbrella imprint "Laurel Editions" which included the Laurel Henry James series and the Laurel Poetry Series.
+Taylor also published James Baldwin's Go Tell It on the Mountain; Grace Metalious's Peyton Place; and Françoise Sagan's Bonjour Tristesse in paperback for Dell.
 Then in 1959 he was asked by his friends John Huston and Arthur Miller to produce their film The Misfits so he returned to Hollywood.
 The Misfits was a commercial failure at the time of its release, but received critical acclaim for its script and performances and many critics now consider the film to be a masterpiece.

 Next, Taylor was publisher and executive officer of Avon Books, then a division of Hearst Corporation.
 In 1962 he brought in the young editor Peter Mayer who would eventually succeed him.
-Mayer introduced Taylor to Henry Roth’s 1934 book Call It Sleep and in 1964, Avon printed it for the first time in paperback.
+Mayer introduced Taylor to Henry Roth's 1934 book Call It Sleep and in 1964, Avon printed it for the first time in paperback.
 A review in The New York Times marked the first time a paperback appeared on its Book Review's front page.

 From 1965 to 1970 Taylor was editor in chief and general manager of the McGraw-Hill Book Company's trade-book division.
-Here he published such diverse and important books as the Black Panther Eldridge Cleaver’s memoir Soul on Ice; Marshall McLuhan’s Understanding Media; Leo Rosten’s The Joys of Yiddish; Desmond Morris’ Naked Ape and Human Zoo; and Germaine Greer’s The Female Eunuch.
+Here he published such diverse and important books as the Black Panther Eldridge Cleaver's memoir Soul on Ice; Marshall McLuhan's Understanding Media; Leo Rosten's The Joys of Yiddish; Desmond Morris' Naked Ape and Human Zoo; and Germaine Greer's The Female Eunuch.
 He also hired the graphic and interior designer Milton Glaser.
 In 1965, upon hearing of the discovery of The Madrid Codices I–II in the National Library of Spain, Taylor headed for Madrid, where he negotiated with the Spanish Government for permission for McGraw-Hill to publish a five‐volume set.
-In ’67 Taylor visited Vladimir Nabokov in Montreux, Switzerland, and persuaded him to leave his current publisher, Putnam, for McGraw-Hill.
-Nabokov’s first book with Taylor at McGraw was Ada or Ardor: A Family Chronicle, followed by "Poems and Problems."
-In 1969 after the New Yorker published Daniel Lang's "Casualties of War," about the Incident on Hill 192 - the kidnapping and murder of a young Vietnamese woman in the Vietnam War - Taylor put Lang's piece out in paperback.
+In '67 Taylor visited Vladimir Nabokov in Montreux, Switzerland, and persuaded him to leave his current publisher, Putnam, for McGraw-Hill.
+Nabokov's first book with Taylor at McGraw was Ada or Ardor: A Family Chronicle, followed by "Poems and Problems".
+In 1969 after the New Yorker published Daniel Lang's "Casualties of War", about the Incident on Hill 192 – the kidnapping and murder of a young Vietnamese woman in the Vietnam War – Taylor put Lang's piece out in paperback.